anfal11/course-registration-react/README.md

 3. In Bookmark.jsx, line 3,
 const Bookmark = ({selectedCard}) where selectedCard is sent as a props and get the data by mapping.

+4. In Cart.jsx, line no.18,
+   // useState for total remaining credit const [totalRemainingCredit, setTotalRemainingCredit] = useState(0);
+  This is for remaining credit.
+The initial credit is 0 and set total remaining credit is set to 0.
+The value will be updated and it is passed to Bookmark.jsx for showing data in ui

+5. In Cart.jsx, line no 21
+ // useState for total credit
+  const [totalCredit, setTotalCredit] = useState(0);
+  This is for Total credit.
+The initial credit is 0 and set total total credit is set to 0.
+The value will be updated and it is passed to Bookmark.jsx for showing data in ui.